herdstat/herdstat/README.md

 > `herdstat` is work in progress and neither feature complete nor tested thoroughly.

 `herdstat` is a tool for analyzing and visualizing metrics of Open Source projects hosted on GitHub.
-As of today its functionality is limited to generate GitHub-style contribution graphs for individual repository or complete GitHub organisations.
+As of today its functionality is limited to generate GitHub-style contribution graphs for individual repositories or whole GitHub organisations.

 ## Namesake